crash-g/bottino/INSTRUCTIONS.md

 Show list of expenses corresponding to outstanding debts (i.e. all expenses since `/reset` was called last).
 No argument accepted.

-It only shows the latest 20 expenses, but it is possible to navigate the list using the inline keyboard.
+It only shows the latest 15 expenses, but it is possible to navigate the list using the inline keyboard.

 Expenses are shown from newest to oldest.
 Every expense starts with a number, which is the ID of the expense.

+## List all

+Same as `/list` but shows all expenses, even the ones that were marked as settled by `/reset`.

+The ones that have been settled are marked with a red icon (`🧧`), while the others have the usual money bag icon (`💰`).

 ## Delete